yuval1121/Remote-Jobs-Proj/README.md

 # Tests

-Tests are available on CI pipeline and are visible in the actions tab of repo.
+Tests are available on CI pipeline and are visible in the [actions](https://github.com/yuval1121/Remote-Jobs-Proj/actions) tab of the repo.

 In order to run locally